sscot5/IT-168-JavaLearning/CLASSNOTES.md

 : - ( ) first
 : - division, multiplication, remainder left to right : - then addition and subtraction left to right
-: - everything on left of assingment operator is done first example:
+: - everything on left of assingnment operator is done first example:
 ```Java
 int num = 3;
 num *= 3 + 2;